JDR8888/jdr-portfolio/README.md

-# JDR React portfolio page
+# Jake Rudlong | Fullstack React Developer Portfolio Site
 [![forthebadge](https://forthebadge.com/images/badges/powered-by-coffee.svg)](https://forthebadge.com)  [![forthebadge](https://forthebadge.com/images/badges/uses-html.svg)](https://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/uses-css.svg)](https://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/uses-js.svg)](https://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/gluten-free.svg)](https://forthebadge.com)

 ## Description
-A sleek-but-simple react.js portfolio to serve as my personal website and showcase a handful of projects I have built.

-Made from scratch & react build-app.
+I'm Jake and this is the repo for my portfolio website.
+This portfolio was built using create-react-app; It uses material-ui components and styling with additional css for a smooth, consistent look throughout each page.
+The projects/porftolio section features a handful of some of my recent projects to showcase some of the technology I have been working with lately.
+The contact page uses form validation and allows visitors to the site to conveniently send a message to my email.
+Check out the site at the link below!

 The deployed page is: https://jdr8888.github.io/jdr-portfolio/

 Screenshot of the page: